sdevore/cakephp-sparkpost-plugin/README.md

 # Contributing
 ## Bug Reports
-If you find a bug in the plugin, or know of a missing feature you'd like to see added, feel free to let us know on the [Issues page](https://github.com/syntaxera/cakephp-sparkpost/issues). **When reporting a bug, be as descriptive as possible.
+If you find a bug in the plugin, or know of a missing feature you'd like to see added, feel free to create an issue on the [Issues page](https://github.com/syntaxera/cakephp-sparkpost/issues). **When reporting a bug, be as descriptive as possible.
 Include what you were doing when the bug occurred, what might have caused it to occur, and how to reproduce it if possible.
 Screenshots are nice, too.**